flamingobadger/logistic_growth/README.md

 ### Analysis

 * I used data from the experiment.csv file which I saved into a dataframe called growth_data.
-This file includes data showing the change to an * Escherichia coli* population isolate over time when suspended in growth media.
+This file includes data showing the change to an *  Escherichia coli * population isolate over time when suspended in growth media.
-* 100μl of *E.coli* bacteria were suspended in 900μl of growth media, and population size (*N*) was recorded at time intervals (t)
+* 100μl of * E. coli * bacteria were suspended in 900μl of growth media, and population size (*N*) was recorded at time intervals (t)
 * These observations can be used to estimate the values of $N_0$, $r$ and K using a linear approximation.

 ### Plotting raw data